 Thinner stocks generally connote a lower quality, whereas thicker tends to feel more impressive.
 That’s why our premium business card range is available on 450gsm – a lot thicker than the standard 350gsm cards most printers offer.

 So, Should I Go For The Lowest GSM To Save Money?

 If you’re on a budget, then choosing a lower gsm may save you money – but make sure you consider all of the options first.

 That’s because a heavier gsm is also longer-lasting.
 For example, if you only need to hand out flyers to promote an event that’s on tonight, a 120gsm A5 flyer would be ideal for keeping costs down.
 However, if you want to put flyers in an exhibition goodie bag, you’ll want your flyer to last as it is passed around the office when people go back to work.
 In this case, 350gsm might be better.

-First, you can always order our free sample pack to get an idea of the different paper weights, stocks, and finishes that are available.
+You can also always order our free sample pack to get an idea of the different paper weights, stocks, and finishes that are available.

-If you’re still confused or need advice on a specific product, remember that our friendly customer service team are always on hand to help!
-Give them a call on 0191 2727 327 and they’ll provide you with free advice about your next print project.
+If you’re still confused or need advice on a specific product, remember that our friendly customer service team are on hand to help!
+Give them a call on 0191 2727 327 or book a free video or phone call consultation and they’ll provide you with free advice about your next print project.